Acrimonious debate sparks calls for new rules to rein in Trump and questions about the format’s usefulness for voters

 Several lawmakers agreed that Tuesday’s event — in which Trump attacked Biden’s family and Biden called Trump “this clown” — was a low point in a presidential race that has featured particularly harsh politicking.

-“It was the least educational debate of any presidential debate I’ve ever seen,” said Sen. Susan Collins (R-Maine.).
+“It was the least educational debate of any presidential debate I’ve ever seen,” said Sen. Susan Collins (R-Maine).

 Biden, who began a train tour Wednesday through parts of Ohio and Pennsylvania, said he could “understand” if some voters were discouraged by the nastiness on display.
 He blamed Trump.